uniphil/trc-plaintext/TRC-2015-Executive-Summary.md

 I can learn from Jesus and I can learn from my Elders.[^85]

 Each of the Settlement Agreement churches has wrestled with the theological challenges and necessary institutional reforms that arise with regard to Indigenous spiritual beliefs and practices.
-At the same time, Aboriginal church members have taken a leadership role<!--x-->
-to advocate for Indigenous perspectives and ensure that they are fully represented in the institutional structures, programs, and services of their respective churches.
+At the same time, Aboriginal church members have taken a leadership role <!-- page 286 -->to advocate for Indigenous perspectives and ensure that they are fully represented in the institutional structures, programs, and services of their respective churches.

 The General Assembly of the Presbyterian Church of Canada in 2013 endorsed a report on the development of a theological framework for Aboriginal spirituality within the church.
 The report noted “the need for Aboriginal Christians to be true to both their _Indigenous identity_ and to their [Christian] faith,” and concluded, among other things, that “this conversation has the potential not simply to help us address our relationship as Presbyterians with Aboriginal people; it has the potential to contribute to the renewal of our church.”[^86]